Das Kapital: Background and influences

 Philosophical reflection, originating with Greek thought (Marx wrote his dissertation on Epicurus and was familiar with Aristotle), formed another crucial foundation.
 He was thoroughly trained in the German philosophical tradition, particularly the works of Baruch Spinoza, Gottfried Wilhelm Leibniz, Immanuel Kant, and, most significantly, Georg Wilhelm Friedrich Hegel.
 The critical climate generated by the Young Hegelians in the 1830s and 1840s, and Marx's engagement with thinkers like Ludwig Feuerbach, profoundly influenced his early development.
 From Hegel, Marx adopted and transformed the dialectic, a method for understanding processes of motion, change, and contradiction.
 Influenced by Feuerbach's materialism, he broke with Hegelian idealism, arguing that social consciousness is determined by material conditions, not the other way around.
 This synthesis of dialectics with a materialist understanding of history became a cornerstone of his method.
 Some interpretations suggest that Marx's mature critique of Hegel was not a simple materialist inversion, but an attempt to show that the "rational core" of Hegel's idealist dialectic—a self-moving "Subject" that grounds itself—is actually the alienated social structure of capital itself.

 The third major influence was utopian socialism, primarily French in Marx's time, though with English precursors like Thomas More and Robert Owen.
 Thinkers such as Henri de Saint-Simon, Charles Fourier, and Pierre-Joseph Proudhon, as well as figures like Étienne Cabet and Louis Auguste Blanqui, contributed to a vibrant utopian discourse in the 1830s and 1840s.
 Marx was familiar with this tradition, particularly during his time in Paris in 1843–1844.
 While he sought to distance himself from what he saw as the shallow utopianism that failed to provide a practical path to a new society, he often proceeded in his arguments by way of a critical negation of their ideas, particularly those of Fourier and Proudhon.
-His aim was to convert what he considered a rather superficial utopian socialism into a "scientific communism", by interrogating classical political economy with the tools of German critical philosophy, all applied to illuminate the French utopian impulse.
+His aim was to convert what he considered a rather superficial utopian socialism into a "scientific socialism", by interrogating classical political economy with the tools of German critical philosophy, all applied to illuminate the French utopian impulse.